ozfortress/ozfortress_docs/docs/rules/infractions.md

 We observe a 6-month "statute of limitations" for all evidence submitted via reports.
 There are a few reasons we observe this reporting window, but chief among them is to allow players to improve upon their behaviour without late intervention.
 We believe everyone deserves the opportunity to change, and by enforcing this 6-month reporting window, we prevent any form of malicious reporting.
 In rare circumstances, typically due to the severity of the offence, we may make an exception to this rule.
 However, these exceptions are exceedingly rare.
 Simply put, we will very rarely accept reports containing evidence over 6 months in age.

 ## Infraction Threshold Ban Levels
++ 20 points:
-+ 30 points = 3-Round Match Ban
+    + 3-Round Match Ban.
++ 40 points:
+    + 6-Round Match Ban.
-+ 60 points = 1-Year Infraction Threshold Ban
++ 60 points:
-+ 90 points = 2-Year Infraction Threshold Ban
+    + 1-Year Infraction Threshold Ban.
+    + 9-Month Game Server Ban.
+    > Ban ends early to allow players to begin reintegrating into the league.
+    + 12-Month Game Server Mute.
+    > Prevents talking via voice or text.

+!!! info "Please Note"
-Whilst we don't list it above, every 30 points above 90 is another year added to the ban.
+    Every 30 points above the 60 point ban level will result in another year added to the ban.

-!!! warning "Recent Change"
+!!! warning "Recent Change - 23/06/2024"
+    - The 2-Year Infraction Threshold Ban has been delisted.
-    The 3-Round Match Ban was recently lowered from 40 points, read our news post [here](https://ozfortress.com/forums/threads/1230) for more information.
+    - The 3-Round Match Ban has been lowered from 30 points to 20 points.
+    - A new 6-Round Match Ban has been introduced as a middle of the road punishment.
+    - Read more about these changes here.

-#### 3-Round Match Ban
+#### 3-Round & 6-Round Match Bans
-The 3-Round Match Ban carries across competitions, so if it is received during the offseason or at the end of your season, it will continue at the start of the next regular season or competition you play.
+The 3-Round and 6-Round Match Bans carry across competitions, so if it is received during the offseason or at the end of your season, it will continue at the start of the next regular season or competition you play.

 #### Infraction Point Expiry & Bans
 Infraction points do **not** expire after a person's ban ends, Infraction points expire depending on their own expiry.
 Infraction expiries are listed with the offences below.